The college is offering another round of CARES Act funds before the semester is over. Don't miss out!!!!

-The funds will be disbursed through the college’s BankMobile processor and mobile app for student accounts by the week of May 9, 2022.
+The funds will be disbursed through the college’s BankMobile processor and mobile app for student accounts by the end of December, 2022.
 If you have not selected your refund preference or need to update it with BankMoible, please login to your accessBCC account and select $$BankMobile Disbursements to get started.
 You can select to have your funds deposited into an existing bank account or to open a BankMobile Vibe checking account.

 Information about CARES Act Funding at

 Bristol Community College